 Powering Your Portable Camping Shower: Battery vs. Manual Options

-My first attempt at a portable shower involved a $15 solar bag I bought from Amazon.
+A common first try at a portable shower is a cheap $15 solar bag from Amazon.
 It was late August in the Adirondacks, and the sun was blazing.
-I hung the bag from a tree branch, waited the recommended 2 hours, and got...
+Hanging a solar bag from a tree branch for the recommended 2 hours gives...

-My first attempt at a portable shower involved a $15 solar bag I bought from Amazon.
+A common first try at a portable shower is a cheap $15 solar bag from Amazon.
 It was late August in the Adirondacks, and the sun was blazing.
-I hung the bag from a tree branch, waited the recommended 2 hours, and got... lukewarm water.
+Hanging a solar bag from a tree branch for the recommended 2 hours gives... lukewarm water.
 Not exactly a spa experience.
 The real move: you need a consistent power source if you want actual hot water and decent pressure, not just a sad dribble.

 Camplux mentions battery-powered units are convenient, and they are, but only if you manage that power.
 This whole portable shower thing can be overwhelming, but it boils down to a few simple choices.
-Let's break it down so you don't end up with a chilly surprise like I did.
+Let's break it down so you don't end up with a chilly surprise.

 The Core Answer